enolive/stupid-manifesto/README.md

 See the whole site at [GH Pages](https://enolive.github.io/stupid-manifesto/).

 **Note**: in case it isn't obvious, the whole thing is sarcasm.
-Don't do that in you projects!
+Don't do that in your projects!

 ## 🤑 Our Revolutionary Principles